http-server-rs/http-server/README.md

 ### TLS (HTTPS)

-The TLS solution supported for this HTTP Server is built with [rustls](https://github.com/ctz/rustls) crate along with [hyper-rustls](https://github.com/ctz/hyper-rustls).
+The TLS solution supported for this HTTP Server is built with the [rustls](https://github.com/ctz/rustls) crate along with [hyper-rustls](https://github.com/ctz/hyper-rustls).

 When running with TLS support you will need:

 - A certificate
-- A RSA Private Key for such certificate
+- A matching RSA Private Key for the certificate

 A script to generate certificates and keys is available here [tls-cert.sh](./docs/tls-cert.sh).
-This script relies on `openssl`, so make sure you have it installed in your system.
+This script relies on `openssl`, so make sure you have it installed on your system.

 Run `http-server` as follows: